agatti/adfmaker/README.md

 `-t`/`--type` (MANDATORY)

-The filesystem type, either `ofs` for an OFS disk image, or `ffs` for a FFS disk image.
+The filesystem type, either `ofs` for an OFS disk image, or `ffs` for an FFS disk image.

 `-b`/`--bootblock` (OPTIONAL)